openconnect/ocserv/doc/design.md

 The main component consists of the process which is tasked to:

- * Listen for incoming TCP connections and fork a new worker process to handle it. - See main.c
+ * Listen for incoming TCP connections and fork/exec a new worker process to handle it. - See main.c

+ * State is passed between main process and worker via an environment variable.

  * Listen for incomping UDP "connections" and forward the packet stream to the appropriate worker process. - See main.c